zonca/italianschoolsd-website/site/content/enroll-adults.md

 The cost for this 14-classes program is $350.00 per person, plus 3% credit card processing fee.

+The class will start on February 27th, the last class will be on May 29th.

 For enrollment please pay via credit card clicking on the button below.

 <div class="tc">